 "My number one passion is learning.
 I believe that there is nothing more valuable in life than education, and it is this belief that lead to a profession in education. "

 Greetings!
 My name is Rebecca Camp and I have been teaching at Jefferson Elementary since 2006.
 This year I am teaching 3rd grade in our Lighthouse Community.
 I have taught every grade level at Jefferson either in the traditional classroom or in the computer lab.
 I completed my Master of Teaching Degree at the University of Washington and I received my Bachelor of Arts Degree in Liberal Studies with a concentration in Human Development from California State University, Hayward.

 When I am not teaching I spend most of my time with my family- outdoors if possible.
 My family includes my husband Scott, daughter Sienna, and my son Marcus.
-Both Sienna and Marcus are also students in the co-op.
+Sienna has graduated from the co-op and Marcus is currently a student in the co-op.
 We love riding bikes, going to parks and museums, doing art and puzzles, and of course reading!

 I love being part of the Jefferson Lighthouse community because the students, families, and staff truly care about making our school a safe, exciting, and engaging place to learn!
 My advice to our students is to always put forth your best effort in everything you do!

 To contact me: firstname.lastname@example.org or Classroom (425) 385-7442

 Welcome to 4th grade!
 This is a truly exciting year in your student’s life for learning, exploration, responsibility, and growth!
 Prior to joining Lighthouse, I worked four years in Lake Washington as a learning specialist with K-5 students.
 And prior to that I have nearly 20 years of working with children, youth, and families in a wide range of learning, recreational, and support settings.